Greetings from The Faculty of Science,

 Raising funds is another important part of the FoSAA activity.
 Our fiscally successful graduates will be invited to give back to the alma mater in the form of donations, big or small.
 Every cent counts and will be fruitfully used to reinvest in the transformation of UM to become a world class university.

-UM has set itself an ambitious target to be on the list of top 100 universities of the world by 2016, not merely wishful thinking considering that UM is currently ranked at 151.
+UM has recently reached number 87 in the QS ranking and aimed to achieve as high as number 50.
 However to achieve this target requires extra funding, prompting UM to embark on a Transformation Plan in order to achieve greater autonomy.
 Under this plan, UM will build a conference centre, a holistic primary care centre and solicit funds from industry to boost high impact research.
 Within a few years, the transformation will have changed UM profoundly.

 I urge each alumnus to look back at what you have gained since the day you walked through the gates of UM, your invaluable lessons and experiences.
 The reason that we have progressed thus far is due to the massive contributions made by the government and philanthropists.
 Countless others have lent their shoulders for us to stand on and our successes rest on the selfless efforts of the previous generations.
 I hope that you share our dream and join the FoSAA, thereby enriching yourselves and others in the process.